Osiris-Team/jSQL-Gen/README.md

 - Secured by default against SQL-Injection by using prepared statements.
 - Simple UI to design databases within minutes.
 - Autosuggestions for field definitions.
+- Name your tables/columns however you like since internally names are encapsulated in backticks.

 #### Cons
 - Updating existing tables is a bit rough (removed fields/columns must be also removed manually from the database, especially "not null fields").